edgelesssys/contrast/dev-docs/coco/tdx-measurements.md

 Usually, the error given by the coordinator, CLI, etc. will already show you which RTMR mismatched.

-To narrow it down further, it"s recommended to add debug statements to the [`hashAndExtend`](https://github.com/edgelesssys/contrast/blob/a73691e17492b37469e32c7e800c4c0f7a955545/tools/tdx-measure/rtmr/rtmr.go#L45) function of the measurement precalculator to see a log corresponding to the `Digest[0]` values in the event log.
+To narrow it down further, it's recommended to add debug statements to the [`hashAndExtend`](https://github.com/edgelesssys/contrast/blob/a73691e17492b37469e32c7e800c4c0f7a955545/tools/tdx-measure/rtmr/rtmr.go#L45) function of the measurement precalculator to see a log corresponding to the `Digest[0]` values in the event log.
 Then, one can diff these against the digests in the event log for the RTMR in question to see which event causes the mismatch.